 - Five elements in 4 groups, with 2 aspherical elements.

 - Can also function as a body cap

 Olympus M.Zuiko ED 8mm f/1.8 PRO

-The M.Zuiko ED 8mm is a fisheye for the professionals that includes weatherproofing (if mounted on a similarly protected body), but it’s reasonably priced the professional moniker.
+The M.Zuiko ED 8mm is a fisheye for professionals that includes weatherproofing (if mounted on a similarly protected body), but it’s reasonably priced for the professional moniker.

 At 315 grams, 80mm long, and 60mm in diameter, the lens is a hefty beast, but you do get a lens capable of f/1.8, so it’s probably a reasonable tradeoff for most photographers.

-Electrical contacts create a communication channel between the lens and the camera, so you will get all of your essential EXIF data.
+Electrical contacts create a communication channel between the lens and the camera to get all of your essential EXIF data.
 Even at this price range, you don’t get image stabilization as that is handled in-body on the camera, but you do get autofocus.

 - 17 elements in 15 groups for reduced aberrations